mkijowski/ceg3400/02-hashing/README.md

 Both added to data prior to the hashing function to increase uniqueness.
 Used for different reasons though.

 * Salts increase complexity and prevent several known attacks on hash values (dictionary and rainbow table attacks)
-* Nonce's are unique (number used only once) and are used to prevent replay attacks (cannot use same nonce) and in proof of work
+* Nonces are unique (number used only once) and are used to prevent replay attacks (cannot use same nonce) and in proof of work
 * These do not increase any guarantee of integrity!!

 ---